etiennestuder/gradle-jooq-plugin/README.md

 ```

 ## Custom jOOQ Version
 You can use the jOOQ plugin with any current, previous, or future version of jOOQ.
-Simply enforce the required versions of the jOOQ libraries in your `build.gradle' script:
+Simply enforce the required version of the jOOQ libraries in your `build.gradle` script:
 ```
 buildscript {
     repositories {